amr-abdelhamid/refbook/manuscript/main.md

 In case of legacy application with poor code structure, coding unit tests on method level while mocking/faking everything else would have very little ROI and would take so much time and effort before the team feels any value.

 Instead, at this stage, we will concentrate on component, integration, and system tests.
-These are the 20% of tests which will realize 80% of the value. , for the following reasons:
+These are the 20% of tests which will realize 80% of the value.
+Also, there are some other reasons which makes such higher-level tests more appealing:

 1. In the previous stage (divide & conquer), we have already prepared component interfaces, and they became ready for getting covered by tests
 2. Component tests create what is called ‘trusted code regions’, and divides the overall complexity of testing among components
 3. Still, the internal complexity of the component code is still high.
 Remember that we refrained from doing any risky refactorings so far.
 This is why unit tests may not be feasible at this stage

+## Tracking coverage

+# Continuous inspection throughout the roadmap

+## Why continuous inspection is important?

+## which conventions should be put under continuous inspection

+## Example: Code clones continuous inspection using Jenkins and ConQAT